Gleyber Torres Player Props: Yankees vs. Phillies

 - Torres hit .255 with 27 doubles, a triple, 24 home runs and 41 walks.

-- Among qualified hitters in baseball last season, he ranked 68th in batting average, 96th in on-base percentage, and 49th in slugging.
+- Among the qualified hitters in MLB play last year, he ranked 68th in batting average, 96th in on-base percentage, and 49th in slugging.

-- Torres had a hit in 88 of 149 games last season, with multiple hits in 43 of those games.
+- Torres got a hit in 88 of 149 games a year ago, with multiple hits in 43 of those games.

-- Including the 149 games he logged a plate appearance in last season, he went deep in 21 of them (14.1%), going deep in 4.2% of his trips to the dish.

-- Torres picked up an RBI in 45 games last season out of 149 (30.2%), including multiple RBIs in 12.8% of those games (19 times) and three or more RBIs on nine occasions..
+- Torres drove in a run in 45 of 149 games last season (30.2%), including 19 occasions when he drove in multiple runs (12.8%).
+He had three or more RBIs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.